Chris7462/FunctionalClustering/README.md

-# Modeling and predicting Osteoarthritis Progression
+# Modeling and Predicting Osteoarthritis Progression

 The functional data clustering tools are based on the following publications: